Mary Duncan: Personal life

 On September 1, 1933, Duncan married Stephen "Laddie" Sanford, who was an international polo player as well as director of the Bigelow-Sanford Carpet Company, after which she retired from films.
 They remained married until his death in 1977.
 She spent much of her remaining years working with several major charities, and earned a reputation as a socialite in Palm Beach, Florida.
 She kept herself active by playing golf twice a week and swimming every morning before breakfast, which helped her maintain her size 8 figure.
-As an actress, she had followed the ministrations of Sylvia of Hollywood to keep her shape.
+As an actress, she had followed the exercise tips of Sylvia of Hollywood to keep her shape.

 Death

-Mary Duncan died in her sleep aged 98.
+Duncan died in her sleep aged 98.
 She was survived by a niece and great-niece.
 Duncan was the last known person to have in her possession a copy of the lost Murnau film 4 Devils; Martin Koerber, curator of Deutsche Kinemathek, has speculated that her heirs may still have the valuable print somewhere.